J1mmySE24/recipe-recommender/CITATION.md

-cff-version: 1.2.0
-message: "If you use this software, please cite it as below."
+"If you use this software, please cite it as below."<br>
-authors:

 ## "Saveurs Sélection"